Fairy tale gateway to the splendors of the Sultanate of Oman; a must-see stop on any cruise to the Middle East.

 The only thing within walking distance are the Souk and the Corniche with some sidewalk cafes.
 It takes about 30-40 minutes to get to the Corniche; The pavement is flat and new so suitable families with buggies or those in wheelchairs.
 The big bus stops here

 Hop on/off bus.
-If you also visit Dubai and Abu Dhabi get a ticket for all three of the destinations.
 The Hop on/off bus has a stop right in front of the ship, no shuttle needed.
 The buses have an interval of 30 minutes, but be prepared for longer intervals.

 It pays to compare your cruise line shore excursions here.